ggc-itec/itec3870_social/Jonathan_Mayran.md

 **Favorite Movie**
 - Space Jam - two words, Michael Jordan
-- Deadpool - it was the first popular R rated movie that set a new standard in super hero movie
+- Deadpool - it set a new standard in super hero movies
 - Star Wars :star: - Movie you must see, young padawan

 **Favorite Game**